ExpressGateway/express-gateway/README.md

 #### Proxying (TODO:Update doc, non relevant)

-Forwards the request to a private endpoint.
+Forwards the request to a service endpoint.
 The params format is an object with the following keys:

-- `serviceEndpoint`: the name of the private endpoint to forward to.
+- `serviceEndpoint`: the name of the service endpoint to forward to.

 This Policy type should generally be placed last in the list.